 I have some good memories of watching Hockey Night in Canada with my Dad and my brothers.
 One of my brothers was a real Montreal fan while we were Toronto fans.
 We were pretty lucky kids because our parents got us one of those hockey games that you play on a table.
 Where you pull levers to control little hockey men on a table game.
 It was really fun and we got to play lots and have little tournaments with our cousins coming over to play.
 We played hockey down the bank at our place on the river ice.
 In the summer time we played ball hockey at different yards.
-We would go over to "Morrisseau-ville" to play hockey with those guys.
-"Down the river" to play with our cousins.
+We would go over to "Morrisseau-ville" (a family who lived down the river from us) to play hockey with those guys.
+And a bit away was "Down the river", to play hockey with our cousins.
 Up the road to play with the Spences.
 Lot of kids did that on both the north side of the river and the south side of the river.
-The Winnipeg River separates our Reserve into two areas.
+The Winnipeg River separates our Reserve into two parts (north and south).

 The not so fun thing about hockey is playing in other towns.
 The rival towns of hockey.
 Normally it is the way things are, but with Indians there is always the race issue.
 Some parent, or coach of the other team will make it known that we are Indians.
 Usually it would be racist taunts or just out right cruelty.